Fusing Blockchain and AI with Metaverse: A Survey: Artificial Intelligence in Metaverse

 \subsubsection{AI-based Activities in Metaverse}

-In games (e.g., \cite{Epic}, \cite{roblox5}, \cite{decentralandIntro}), the basic characteristics of metaverse can be perfectly explained and displayed, but there is no game that fully achieves the ideal metaverse state.
-We can exploit metaverse from the perspective of game, and extend it to the fields of manufacturing, education, work and so on.
+In games (e.g., \cite{Epic}, \cite{roblox5}, \cite{decentralandIntro}), the basic characteristics of metaverse can be perfectly explained and displayed. { However, no game has fully achieved} an ideal metaverse. { Games conventionally have rules, objectives, and boundaries that enable them to shape a specific gameplay.
+In contrast, metaverse does not require any specific gameplay.
+Some online social games are very similar to metaverse, such as \textit{sims} \cite{decentralandIntro}.
+Metaverse, however, differs from video games, because it involves many activities that are not necessarily for fun.
+Examples are reviewed as follows. \begin{itemize} \item Metaverse users can attend events (concert, virtual exhibition, remote education, meeting collaboration, etc.) without having to travel.

+\item Metaverse is virtual and real symbiosis, which means it can evolve in parallel even if people leave the virtual world anytime. \end{itemize}}

-Ando \textit{et al.} \cite{ando2012level} presents a way how to infer the observed exhibits in a metaverse museum from a movement log based on Second Life.
+Being aware of the difference between video games and metaverse, we can exploit metaverse from the perspective of video games, and extend it to the fields of manufacturing, education, creation, entertainment, social, and so on.
+Ando \textit{et al.} \cite{ando2012level} present a way how to infer the observed exhibits in a metaverse museum from a movement log based on Second Life.
 To use recommendation systems in metaverse museums, they need some pieces of information to infer which exhibits the user is visiting via performing this task efficiently and precisely by focusing on the avatar’s states in the museum.
-In the virtual world, it becomes interested in forensic investigators to accurately and automatically track people since the high crime rate, to detect the criminal in the virtual world.